HEROM Volume 2 - 2013

 We regret to inform you that HEROM Journal on Hellenistic and Roman Material Culture will no longer be published by Leuven University Press.
 From January 2019 onwards the journal will be published by the Institute for Archaeological and Monumental Heritage of the National Research Council (IBAM-CNR) in Catania, Italy.

 The final volume published by Leuven University Press, volume 7, appeared as one single issue in November 2018.
 This issue combines the Spring and Fall issue.
-All back issues of the journal are available for download.
-Volume 7 will be available for download from November 2019.
+All issues of the journal published by Leuven University Press are available for download.

 Thematic issue: Artefact Variability, Assemblage Differentiation, and Identity Negotiation: Debating Code-switching in material culture